Buprestidae of South Australia

 Chrysobothris amplicollis Distinctive features

-Pronotum broadened in anterior half by an obvious lateral flange extension; body shape relatively short; fore tibia with a very pronounced toothed flange; head with conspicuous hairs, a prominent depression at vertex, frons with complex sculpturing and eyes strongly angled outwards ventrally in frontal view; yellowish colouration at junction of meso- and meta sternal plates.
+Pronotum broadened in anterior half by an obvious lateral flange extension; body shape relatively short; fore tibia with a very pronounced toothed flange; head with conspicuous hairs, a prominent depression at vertex, frons with complex sculpturing and eyes strongly angled outwards ventrally in frontal view; yellowish to testaceous colouration at junction of meso- and meta sternal plates.

 Notes

-The listing of this species for SA is based on an early collection labelled as 'S. Australia' and determined by H.J.Carter.
-It is supported by a dead and degraded salt lake specimen collected from near Scrubby Peak and tentatively identified as C. amplicollis.
-A series of specimens with weakly bidentate pronotum margin flanges formerly placed with C. amplicollis are now treated as a different taxon (see C. sp.
+Until April 2024, the listing of this species for SA was based on an early collection labelled as 'S. Australia' and determined by H.J.
+Carter.
+It was supported by a dead and degraded salt lake specimen collected from near Scrubby Peak and which I had tentatively identified as C. amplicollis.
+A series of specimens with weakly bidentate pronotum margin flanges formerly placed with C. amplicollis are now treated as belonging to a different taxon (see C. sp.
 Bidentate pronotum).

 Distribution

-SA Regions¹: EP+?
+SA Regions¹: GTEP

 Australian States: WASAQLD+?

-Southern South Australian occurrences
+South Australian occurrences

 LegendP.J.Lang collection vouchered records